okta/okta.github.io/_source/_posts/2017-09-05-build-a-cryptocurrency-comparison-site-with-vuejs.md

 In this article, I'll walk you through the basics of Vue.js, and in the process we'll build a very simple single page application that compares the prices of the top 10 cryptocurrencies.
-To keep things simple, we'll just be using plain old HTML, CSS, and Javascript for this – nothing fancy required.
+To keep things simple, we'll just be using plain old HTML, CSS, and JavaScript for this – nothing fancy required.

 {% img blog/cryptocurrency/vue-homepage.png alt:"Vue.js Homepage" %}